Ameena634/Placement-Management-System/README.md

 # Placement-Management-System
 This Placement Management System allows students to browse through placement opportunities.
+This project is a centralised portal designed to simplify campus placements.
+It allows students to explore opportunities based on eligibility criteria like CGPA and arrears, while administrators can easily post job drives, update status, and manage student reports.
+A user-friendly interface improves communication and reduces manual workload for the placement cell.